chrisbarrett/elisp-namespaces/readme.md

 [![Build Status](https://travis-ci.org/chrisbarrett/elisp-namespaces.png)](https://travis-ci.org/chrisbarrett/elisp-namespaces)

-An implementation of namespaces for Emacs LISP, with an emphasis on immutabilty.
+An implementation of namespaces for Emacs Lisp, with an emphasis on immutabilty.
 Helps you keep the global namespace clean and protect your symbols from clobbering.